The Gem Academy Team

 Founder / Executive Director

-For the last 14 years Jim has specialized exclusively in therapeutic work with overweight teens and young adults, with an emphasis on immersion programs, long term treatment and aftercare.
-He has amassed over 5000 hours of direct client work in this specialty putting Jim in a small, exclusive group of clinicians in the world.
+For the last 15 years Jim has specialized exclusively in therapeutic work with teens and young adults that struggle with obesity, with an emphasis on immersion programs, long term treatment and aftercare.
+He has amassed over 8000 hours of direct client work in this specialty putting Jim in a small, exclusive group of clinicians in the world.
 As a member of the Obesity Action Coalition Jim is a constant advocate and educator regarding the causes of obesity and effective interventions.

 His work in this field began in 2007.
 This was after 4 years as a clinician working with college athletes in the field of sport psychology.
 Jim moved from Phoenix Arizona to Fresno California to take a position at the world’s first boarding school for overweight teens.
 During his tenure he held the roles of therapist, clinical consultant, and program director and clinical director.